cbdurietz/EditorConfigLab/README.md

 - `properties`
 - `types`

 The latter don't seem to be supported by Visual Studio.
 At least not for me.
-If I create a comma-separated list as per the definition, Visual Studio can read it, but if I remove one of the tick boxes, it doesn't simply remove the specific item in the list, but set the whole attribute to `none`.
+If I create a comma-separated list as per the definition, Visual Studio can read it.
+But if I remove one of the tick boxes, it doesn't simply remove the specific item from the list, but set the whole attribute to `none`.

 For more info on how it is supposed to work: [C# formatting options](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/style-rules/csharp-formatting-options#csharp_new_line_before_open_brace)